knative/docs/serving/samples/helloworld-rust/README.md

    * Network programming to create a route, ingress, service, and load balance for your app.
    * Automatically scale your pods up and down (including to zero active pods).

-1. To find the URL and IP address for your service, use kubectl to list the ingress points in the cluster.
-You may need to wait a few seconds for the ingress point to be created, if you don't see it right away.
+1. To find the URL and IP address for your service, use `kubectl get ing` to list the ingress points in the cluster.
+It may take a few seconds for the ingress point to be created.

     ```shell
-    kubectl get ing --watch
+    kubectl get ing

     NAME                        HOSTS                                       ADDRESS        PORTS     AGE
     helloworld-rust-ingress   helloworld-rust.default.demo-domain.com   35.232.134.1   80        1m
     ```

 1. Now you can make a request to your app to see the result.
 Replace `{IP_ADDRESS}` with the address you see returned in the previous step.

     ```shell
     curl -H "Host: helloworld-rust.default.demo-domain.com" http://{IP_ADDRESS}
-    Hello World: NOT SPECIFIED
+    Hello World!
     ```

-## Remove the sample app deployment
+## Removing the sample app deployment

 To remove the sample app from your cluster, delete the service record: